About the Game in general

 So, all in all, do not expect a conservative, usual game with "Bad Day on the Midway".
 It is far from that - and some may not even call it a game at all.
 It is more or less an interactive journey, using different characters and perspectives.

 What is this game about then?
 How does it work?
-Here is some information:
+Well, that's up to you!
+It really is a strange game, in the best way of the word.

 Interface and Basics

-You can use the mouse cursor to move arround.
-An arrow in a certain direction lets you move around on a fixed path (like a rail), an circle-backslash symbol will tell you that this character cannot enter the area (right now or at all).
+You can use the mouse cursor to move around.
+An arrow in a certain direction lets you move around on a fixed path (like a rail), an circle-backslash symbol will tell you that this character cannot enter the area (right now or ever).

-If you want to bring up the menu, you may press CTRL+M. It allows you to pause, quit, save your current game, etc. (And yes, contrary to some beliefs, there are savegames!)
+If you want to bring up the menu, you may press Control+M (Windows) or Command+M (Mac).
+It allows you to pause, quit, save your current game, etc. (And yes, contrary to some false information on the web, there are savegames!).
+Press the same keys again to hide the menu, or click "menu" -> "hide/show menu bar".

 What do I do?